Bucks County mom allegedly created deepfake videos to harass daughter's cheerleading rivals

 Spone is charged with cyber harassment of a child and harassment.

-Victory Vipers told ABC News they cooperated with the police investigation, have a "very strict anti-bullying policy" and "all athletes involved, are no longer apart of our program."
+The Victory Vipers told ABC News they cooperated with the police investigation, have a "very strict anti-bullying policy" and "all athletes involved, are no longer a part of our program."

 "Victory Vipers has always promoted a family environment and we are sorry for all individuals involved.
 We have very well-established policies, and a very strict anti-bullying policy in our program," coaches Mark McTague & Kelly Cramer said.
 "When this incident came to our attention last year we immediately initiated our own internal investigation and took the appropriate action at the time.
 This incident happened outside of our gym."